This topic describes the billing rules, billing cycle, payments, and billing examples of PrivateLink.

-- Instance fees: You are charged an instance fee for each zone in which an endpoint is deployed.
+Instance fees: You are charged an instance fee for each zone in which an endpoint is deployed.
 An endpoint can be deployed in multiple zones, and you are charged for each zone.
-For example, an endpoint is deployed in three zones, as shown in the following figure.
+For example, an endpoint is deployed in three zones.
 In this case, you are charged instance fees for three zones.

-- Data transfer fees: You are charged for the total amount of inbound and outbound data transferred over the elastic network interfaces (ENIs) that are associated with an endpoint.
-In this example, you are charged for the total amount of inbound and outbound data transferred over the three ENIs that are associated with the endpoint.
+Data transfer fees: You are charged for the total amount of inbound and outbound data transferred over the elastic network interfaces (ENIs) that are associated with an endpoint.
+In this example, you are charged for the total amount of inbound and outbound data transferred over the three endpoint ENIs that are deployed in the three zones.

 You are charged for PrivateLink during the following time period: